electricimp/BQ24295/README.md

 # BQ24295 #

-The library provides a driver for the BQ24295 switch-mode battery charge and system power path management devices for single-cell Li-Ion and Li-polymer batteries.
-The BQ24295 supports high input voltage fast charging and communicates over an I²C interface.
+This library provides a driver for the [Texas Instruments BQ24295](http://www.ti.com/lit/ds/symlink/bq24295.pdf) switch-mode battery charge and system power management device for single-cell Li-Ion and Li-polymer batteries.
+The BQ24295 supports high input voltage fast charging and communicates over an I&sup2;C interface.

-**To include this library in your project, add** #require "BQ24295.device.lib.nut:1.0.0" **at the top of your device code.**
+**To include this library in your project, add** `#require "BQ24295.device.lib.nut:1.0.0"` **at the top of your device code.**

 ## Class Usage ##

-### Constructor: BQ24295(*i2cBus [,i2cAddress]*) ###
+### Constructor: BQ24295(*i2cBus[, i2cAddress]*) ###

-The constructor *does not configure the battery charger*.
-It is recommended that the [*enable()*](#enablesettings) method is called immediately after the constructor and on cold boots to configure the charger with settings for you battery.
+The constructor does not configure the battery charger.
+It is therefore strongly recommended that the [*enable()*](#enablesettings) method is called to configure the charger with settings for you battery immediately after calling the constructor and on cold boots.

 #### Parameters ####